Strategies to Avoid FDA Detention:

 • Permissible levels: Chloramphenicol (0.15 ppb), Nitrofurans (0.5 ppb), MG/GV (0.5 ppb).

-• Liquid Chromatography-Mass Spectrometry (LC-MS/MS) is the most common test method for the antibiotic residues.
+• Liquid Chromatography-Mass Spectrometry (LC-MS/MS) is the most common test method for antibiotic residues.

 • Alignment with your suppliers along with precise recordkeeping can prove vital for compliance.